George Mikan: Post-playing career

 In 1956, Mikan was the Republican candidate for the United States Congress in Minnesota's 3rd congressional district.
 He challenged incumbent Representative Roy Wier in a closely fought race that featured a high voter turnout.
 Despite the reelection of incumbent Republican President Dwight Eisenhower, the inexperienced Mikan lost by a close margin of 52% to 48%.
 Wier received 127,356 votes to Mikan's 117,716.
 Returning to the legal profession, Mikan was frustrated after hoping for an influx of work.
 For six months, Mikan did not get any assignments at all, leaving him in financial difficulties that forced him to cash in on his life insurance.

 Problems also arose in Mikan's professional sports career.
 In the 1957–58 NBA season, Lakers coach John Kundla became general manager and persuaded Mikan to become coach of the Lakers.
 However, this was a failure, as the Lakers endured a 9–30 record until Mikan stepped down and returned coaching duties to Kundla.
-The Lakers ended with a 19–53 record, to record one of the worst seasons in their history.
-After this failure, Mikan then concentrated on his law career, raising his family of six children, successfully specializing in corporate and real estate law, and buying and renovating buildings in Minneapolis.
+In one of the worst seasons in the team's history, the Lakers finished the season with a 19–53 record.
+After this failure, Mikan successfully specialized in corporate and real estate law.
+He also purchased and renovated buildings in Minneapolis.

-In 1967, Mikan returned to professional basketball, becoming the first commissioner of the upstart American Basketball Association, a rival league to the NBA.
-In order to lure basketball fans to his league, Mikan invented the league's characteristic red-white-and-blue ABA ball, which he thought more patriotic, better suited for TV, and more crowd-pleasing than the brown NBA ball, and instituted the three-point line.
+In 1967, Mikan returned to professional basketball by becoming the first commissioner of the upstart American Basketball Association, a rival league to the NBA.
+In order to lure basketball fans to his league, Mikan invented the league's characteristic red-white-and-blue ABA ball, which he thought more patriotic, better suited for television, and more crowd-pleasing than the brown NBA ball.
+He also instituted a three-point line.
+It was Mikan who elected to let players such as Doug Moe, Roger Brown, Connie Hawkins, Tony Jackson, and Charlie Williams play in the league, stating years later in Loose Balls that having investigated their situation of being falsely implicated in gambling, each deserved a second chance in his eyes that Mikan never regretted.
 Mikan resigned from the ABA in 1969, but the league continued to operate until 1976.

-In the mid-1980s, Mikan headed a task force with a goal of returning professional basketball to Minneapolis, nearly 25 years after the Lakers had moved to Los Angeles in 1960, and after the ABA's Minnesota Muskies and Minnesota Pipers had departed.
-This bid was successful, leading to the inception of a new franchise in the 1989–90 NBA season, the Minnesota Timberwolves.
+In the mid-1980s, nearly 25 years after the Lakers had moved to Los Angeles in 1960 and after the ABA's Minnesota Muskies and Minnesota Pipers had departed, Mikan headed a task force with the goal of returning professional basketball to Minneapolis.
+This bid was successful, leading to the inception of the new Minnesota Timberwolves franchise in the 1989–90 NBA season.

-In 1994, Mikan became the part-owner and chairman of the board of the Chicago Cheetahs, a professional roller hockey team based in Chicago, that played in Roller Hockey International.
-The franchise folded after their second season.
+In 1994, Mikan became the part-owner and chairman of the board of the Chicago Cheetahs, a professional roller hockey team based in Chicago that played in Roller Hockey International.
+The franchise folded after its second season.